Christophgonz/c17-regex-tutorial/regex-tutorial.md

 [a-f0-9]

 This checks if a given character is a-f or 0-9, meaning that any character within the range is acceptable.
+It is also case sensitive.

 ### Quantifiers